patrickdowling/derbanka/README.md

 ## Advanced
+### SPIN ASM
+The basic naming scheme remains the same (`[0-7]_....`) but files ending with `.spn` are assembled using the `-s` option (there's subtle differences).
+You can in theory mix & match in a single bank.
+Behaviour if there are multiple files with the same number prefix is undefined regardless of the extension.

 ### "Macro Assembler"
 While banks of test programs for another project I found myself repeating chunks of code.
 So before `.asm` files are sent to the assembler, they are pre-processed and can include other files.
 The syntax is simple: